Alois Lexa von Aehrenthal: Bosnian Crisis of 1908-1909

 Aehrenthal had expected wide European approval and instead he faced a hostile volcanic eruption from every direction.
 Izvolsky vehemently denounced the treachery and demanded an international conference on Bosnia.
 After decades of low level activity, pan-Slavic forces inside Russia suddenly mobilized in opposition.
 Mass demonstrations broke out across the continent.
 Rome took advantage of the situation by reversing its friendship with Vienna.
 Berlin officials were surprised and appalled.
 The British were especially angry, denouncing the violation of an international agreement signed by both Austria-Hungary and Britain.
 France denounced the scheme.
 The Ottoman Empire was surprised by the unexpected development, but was quieted by the cash payment.
 By far the angriest reaction came from Serbia, which called for revenge, and began setting up secret guerrilla bands, plotting insurrection in Bosnia.
 All across Europe the chief blame was placed on Berlin, not Vienna.
 Europeans feared the powerful Imperial German Army and took the episode as proof of its expansionist intentions.
 Berlin now realized it stood alone, with Austria-Hungary its only friend.
 It therefore decided it would firmly support Austria-Hungary despite doubts about the wisdom of annexing Bosnia.
-Berlin explicitly warned St Petersburg that continued demands for an international conference constituted a hostile action that would increase the risk of war with Germany.
+Berlin explicitly warned Saint Petersburg that continued demands for an international conference constituted a hostile action that would increase the risk of war with Germany.
 Coupled with Austrian threats to publish details of the secret meeting between Aehrenthal and Izvolsky, Russia backed down.
 Thanks to the German intervention, Austria-Hungary scored a complete short-term diplomatic success in taking control of Bosnia. in the long run however, Germany and Austria both made many too enemies, as the battle lines of World War I started to harden.

 Aehrenthal had started with the assumption that the Slavic minorities could never come together, and the Balkan League would never accomplish any damage to Austria-Hungary.
 He turned down an Ottoman proposal for an alliance that would include Austria-Hungary, Turkey and Romania.
 However his policies alienated the Bulgarians, who turned instead to Russia and Serbia.
 Although Austria-Hungary had no intention to embark on additional expansion to the south, Aehrenthal encouraged speculation to that effect, expecting it would paralyze the Balkan states.
 Instead, it incited them to feverish activity to create a defensive block to stop Austria-Hungary.
 A series of grave miscalculations at the highest level thus significantly strengthened Austria-Hungary's enemies.